Kyoto's Nanzenji Temple is extraordinarily beautiful in every season, and it seems a postcard-perfect photo awaits at every turn.

 As you walk through the dim corridors, the Hojo Garden, a dry landscape garden typical of the early Edo period, comes into view.
 It is said to be the work of the gardener Kobori Enshu and is called the Toranoko Watashi no Niwa [Garden of Tiger Cubs Crossing] symbolizing a tiger taking its cubs across a river.

 The light-colored gravel represents the river, the large rock the mother tiger, and the smaller rocks the tiger cubs.
 If you point the camera from the diagonal side of the rock, you will be able to take stunning pictures including a view of Dainichisan in the background.

 This is the Small Hojo Garden also known as Nyoshintei.
 The stones in this dry landscape garden are arranged in the shape of the letter kokoro [heart, mind] to convey a sense of calm, enlightenment.
 Walking around inside the Hojo Gardens you can view either of the gardens.
 I felt strangely at peace just looking at the gardens in this Head Temple of Zen.

-How did you like it?
 Nanzenji Temple has many photogenic spots such as the dynamic views from the Sanmon, the unusual view through the arches of the old aqueduct, and the peaceful Zen gardens.
-This is a temple I highly recommend for those wishing to take spectacular photographs.
+This is a temple we highly recommend for those wishing to take spectacular photographs.